 Watch out for high-pressure sales tactics – things like “you have to buy now, or you’ll miss out,” “you can only learn this from me,” and “you have to do this ONE thing, and your whole business will change” and my favorite, the unrealistic promises “Rank #1 on Google for any keyword” no one can promise you rankings on Google, they don’t control the algorithm.
 It’s that simple.

 It’s the same way when someone says you’ll get X increase in X days.
 Keyword rank position can't be promised because it's decided by Google, not us.
 Don’t fall victim to the shiny headlines.

 It’s OK for them to say, “my client got X result working with me,” if they can back it up.

 For example, I recently reviewed a client’s Google Adwords account.
 After auditing and adjusting the strategy, I reduced the cost-per-click by 50%, increased the number of clicks by 30%, and delivered more qualified leads for the customer.

 Curious about what to look for to substantiate this type of claim?
 Look for testimonials and case studies.
 Ask who the client was or what industry it was.
 Ask them when this happened and why they think it worked.
 Ask to speak with that client as a reference.
 If they’re cagey about it at all, it’s probably made up.

 When you’re looking for someone to either teach you what to do or create the marketing plan for your business, you want to make sure they know what they’re doing.
 Ask questions, do a bit of research, and dig deep.
 There are a lot of people who aren’t qualified who are posing as marketing experts, agency owners, etc. Be wary of the fake marketing expert if you want real results.

-If you want to learn more about SEO and Content Marketing from a professional with lots of experience then get started with my free SEO Quick Start Guide or take my free class and learn how to get traffic to your website without ads.
+If you want to learn more about SEO and Content Marketing from a professional with lots of experience, then get started with my free SEO Quick Start Guide and take my free class and learn how to get traffic to your website without ads.